 - Gazelle opened its Louisville, KY processing facility in 2013 and has already grown from 70 employees to 300, with up to one-third more employees added during busy times of the year.

-- Gazelle was purchased last year by Apollo Global Management, and ecoATM is under the Gazelle umbrella.
+- Gazelle was purchased in 2016 by Apollo Global Management, and ecoATM is under the Gazelle umbrella.

 - Offload your old devices with ecoATM (TechRepublic)